 Workday

 "What might work look like 5 to 15 years into the future?"
-That's the question that created Workday Labs, an incubation R&D team that conducts research on emerging technologies.
+That's the question that drives Workday Labs, an incubation R&D team that conducts research on emerging technologies.

 Featured Project 01